Dnzhub/Dnzhub.github.io/_tabs/Projects.md

 </center>

 <center>
- a fast-paced multiplayer third-person shooter where quick reflexes and strategic play are key to survival!
+A fast-paced multiplayer third-person shooter where quick reflexes and strategic play are key to survival!
 Players battle it out in dynamic arenas, scavenging for powerful weapons and game-changing buffs scattered throughout the environment.
 With a variety of weapon types and special abilities at your disposal, outwit, outmaneuver, and eliminate your opponents in intense, fast-paced matches.
 </center>
 <hr>